TomaszMaciazek/TomaszMaciazek/README.md

 - 👀 I’m interested in Programming and History (especially ancient history)
 - 🌱 I’m currently learning Angular nad Asp.Net Core
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me : tommac.opole@gmail.com
-email: tommac.opole@gmail.com

 <!---
 TomaszMaciazek/TomaszMaciazek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.